laboon/ebook/text/98_glossary_of_terms.md

 __Regression failure__: A failure of a previously-working piece of functionality that is caused by (seemingly) unrelated additional functionality or defect fixes.

 __Regulation acceptance testing__: Testing that a system meets legal or other regulatory requirements.

+__Report__: The act of filing a defect according to the agreed-upon system for the project.

 __Reproduction steps__: The steps necessary for reproducing a defect.
 Often included in defect reports so that readers of the defect will understand what causes the defect and how to reproduce it.